-It is the intent of the board of supervisors to prohibit the large scale cultivation of marijuana in the unincorporated area of the county, while regulating the cultivation of limited amounts of marijuana indoors for medical purposes to accommodate the needs of qualified patients and/or their primary caregivers, in order to protect Napa County’s unique and sensitive environment, and to preserve the public peace, health, safety and general welfare of the citizens of, and visitors to the county.
-It is also the intent of the board that nothing in this chapter shall be construed to allow persons to engage in conduct that endangers others or causes a public nuisance or to allow the use or diversion of marijuana for non-medical purposes.
+A. It is the intent of the board of supervisors to prohibit the large scale cultivation of cannabis in the unincorporated area of the county, while regulating the cultivation of limited amounts of cannabis for personal purposes as permitted by state law or for medical purposes to accommodate the needs of persons with an identification card and/or their primary caregivers, in order to protect Napa County’s unique and sensitive environment, and to preserve the public peace, health, safety and general welfare of the citizens of, and visitors to the county.

+B. It is also the intent of the board that nothing in this chapter shall be construed to:

+1. Allow persons to engage in conduct that endangers others or causes a public nuisance.

+2. Allow any form of commercial cannabis activity.

+3. Allow the use or diversion of cannabis for purposes in violation of state or local law.

+4. Allow the cultivation or use or allow any activity relating to the cultivation or use of cannabis that is otherwise illegal under State law.

 8.10.020 Definitions.